-Masters are unique among the participants in alpine skiing.
-Racers seek to reach their best beyond the public perception of "prime years."
+Masters racers embrace alpine racing as a life-long sport.
+They seek to challenge themselves and improve whether they are returning to a sport from their youth, looking to expand their recreational skiing abilities or eager to learn and take on a new athletic activity.
+Many racers find that ski racing invigorates their desire to stay active in the off season and spend more time outdoors.
 Masters racing is designed for every level of skier ability, from entry level racers through ex-national team members.
 Masters racing provides the next step for up and coming accomplished skiers who are late bloomers, NASTAR and college racers, ski instructors, former professional racers and even ex-national team members.

 Masters, from ages 18 to over 90, compete in the same events and on similar courses as used for World Cup and Olympic alpine skiing events.
-Slalom, giant slalom, super G and downhill are all included in the 200-plus races in this season's schedule.
+Slalom, giant slalom, super G and downhill are all included in this season's schedule.
 Masters series are conducted within each of the eight geographic divisions including Alaska, Central, Eastern, Far West, Intermountain, Northern, Pacific Northwest and Rocky Mountain.
+Racers are welcome to travel and attend races in any division.
 Each division has a specific contact person who can provide details on divisional competition programs; see contacts listed later in this chapter.

 In addition to divisional competition, there are opportunities to compete on a regional, national, and international level.
-The alpine Masters program is just one of the participants in the International Ski Federation's (FIS) Masters Cup in the U.S., Canada, South America and Europe.
-The highlight of the season is the Phillips 66 U.S. Alpine Masters Championships Mar.
-18-23 at Mammoth Mountain, CA.
+The U. S. Ski & Snowboard Alpine Masters program is just one of the participants in the International Ski Federation's (FIS) Masters Cup that spans the U.S., Canada, South America, Europe, Japan and Australia.
+The highlights of the season are: